 Electronics:

-We have made recent upgrades to a full Garmin system for our navigation with a Doppler radar and wind/speed instruments .
-We are also equipped with an older AIS system which does not integrate with our navigation screen and could be on the list of instruments to replace.
+We have made upgrades from the original basic instruments to a full Garmin system for our navigation with a radar, wind/speed/depth, and AIS.
+Including a secondary smaller display in the interior Nav station.
+We also regularly use an iPad running Aqua Maps, especially when we are in the ICW.
+Aqua Maps allows us to see the latest US Coast Guard surveys for depths in the area and provides Bob423’s tracks to follow through the deepest parts of the waterway.
 While under sail, we also have a Monitor Windvane and Garmin hydraulic autopilot which allows the boat to continue on it’s course while allowing us to take shifts at the helm.
 We don’t typically us the Windvane as we love the ease of just hitting a button to engage the Garmin Autopilot.

 Interior:

-Our galley is equipped with a 3 burner propane stove with an oven and 2 small sinks.
+Our galley is equipped with a 2 burner induction stove, and an electric toaster oven.
+If we don’t want to cook inside, we also have the option of using our Magma grill, which we have fixed off our stern.
+We also have a small We have also upgraded the small double sink with a single large farmhouse style sink.
 We have an in-cabinet, top loaded cold plate as our refrigerator.
-We added an external 12v Fridge/Freezer which allows us more cold food storage.
+We added an external Dometic 12v Fridge/Freezer which allows us more cold food storage.
 We are able to dine at our table which folds down in the salon.

 Conclusions:

-Nymeria has just recently turned 35 years old and we are her 3rd owners.
+Nymeria is nearly 40 years old and we are her 3rd owners.
 As with most things that are of that age, they need upgrades and scheduled maintenance to keep going at the pace of those half their age.
 We have gone through the major systems to make her safe and now we are going through the more minor systems and also making her more comfortable and convenient to live in and sail.
 We are constantly learning and challenging ourselves to be resilient and self sufficient while we occupy this great boat.
 We are grateful everyday that we chose Nymeria to be our home and look forward to our next adventures together.

 Hi!